uozuAho/cs-ai/rl_book/dp/PolicyEvaluation.readme.md

 # Policy evaluation with Dynamic Programming (DP)

+Uses dynamic programming to estimate the 'value' of each state of a problem.
+The value is the total reward expected to be seen, starting from that state.

 # The problem

 A 'grid world' where there are two terminal states.
 The reward for each move is